3 Types Of Training Video Editing Software

 Panopto

-Screencast-o-Matic gained popularity as a popular screen and webcam recording tool but the company also has an app to edit videos.
+ScreenPal, rebranded from Screencast-O-Matic in 2022, gained popularity as a screen and webcam recording tool, and the company also has an app to edit videos.
 It offers a lot of transition effects, text/picture overlays, zooming in on certain elements of a video, etc.

-Pricing: the pricing plans for education are cheaper compared to the ones for businesses.
-The cheapest individual plan is $2/mo but there is also a free option.
+Pricing: The pricing plans for education are cheaper compared to the ones for businesses.
+The cheapest individual plan is $3/mo (billed annually) or $4/mo (billed monthly), but there is also a free option (15-minute recordings, watermarked).

 9. Loom

 Loom is a screen capture and video editing software that focuses on corporate and academic training.
+Loom was acquired by Atlassian in 2024 and is now billed and administered through Atlassian's platform, alongside products like Jira and Confluence.
 It has desktop and mobile versions, as well as a Chrome extension.
 Its core features are similar to most other competitors.
 However, it has emoji reactions, custom calls to action, and detailed video analytics.
-Not many other training video software has those.
+Not many other training video software have those.

 Loom